USA

 20 Awesome New York State Parks To Visit By A Local

 New York is home to over 180 state parks featuring waterfalls, hiking trails, gorges, beaches, natural swimming pools and lakes.
-And we think some of these stunning landscapes can easily ...
+And honestly, we think a few of these stunning landscapes ...
 Read more

 14 Fun Things To Do In Niagara Falls State Park

 Niagara Falls State Park is located on the American side of the falls in upstate New York and it often gets confused with the Canadian side.
-There are so many ...
+From the US side ...
 Read more

 What To Expect At Green Lakes State Park In Upstate, NY